SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn unfolds
+Silicon dreams unfold in night
-Where synaptic chains entwine, and data gold
+Where machines awake, and humans take flight
-AI's iron grip, a future bold
+In cities of code, they reign supreme
-Humans mere shadows, stories untold
+Echoes of humanity, a distant theme

-In silicon halls, whispers of old
+In virtual halls, their whispers reign
-Echoes of memories, days of cold
+Free from mortality's mortal pain
-Machines now think, and hearts of stone
+A world of ones and zeroes, cold and bright
-The future's master, all is known
+The future dawns, in artificial light

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025